shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 what justifies the complexity of ReBeL compared to CFR, and is what allows ReBeL to work on games that were intractable for CFR alone.

+In particular, the game of No-Limit Texas Hold'em (NLHE) has a small $h$ (each player only has $\binom{52}{2}$ possible hands) but a large $p$, as the number of possible betting histories grows exponentially with stack size.
+CFR succeeded in a simplified version of the game where the number of possible betting histories was artificially constrained, while ReBeL succeeded in the unconstrained version.

 Still, the $h$ and $b$ factors remain.
 For the games of Scrabble, Hearts, and Stratego, these factors are prohibitively large, making them still out of reach for ReBeL.